saichn/Transfer-Learning-for-Cricket-Shot-Detection-with-AlexNet/README.md

 3. Ensure you have a compatible GPU and CUDA installed if you want to run the model on a GPU.

 ## Dataset
-The dataset consists of images of different types of cricket shots.
+The dataset consists of images of different types of cricket shots, including augmented images to enhance diversity.
 These images are organized into subdirectories representing different shot classes.
 The project includes utilities to split the dataset into training and testing sets.
 You can either download the dataset manually or automate it via Kaggle.

 ### Download the Dataset
 1. Manual Download: